mdsol/crichton-dotnet/README.md

 ##### HALE+JSON

-The HALE+JSON Serializer supports everything the HAL+JSON Serializer does, as defined in the spec at https://github.com/mdsol/hale/blob/master/README.md.
+The HALE+JSON Serializer supports everything the HAL+JSON Serializer does above.
+HALE+JSON is defined by the spec at https://github.com/mdsol/hale/blob/master/README.md.
 It is implemented by ```HaleSerializer```.

 Spec | Support
 --- | ---